How to Move House With Cats

 Put the cat in one room for a while

 Let your cat have some alone time with the food bowl (after all, she didn’t eat enough today), their old bed and favourite cat toys.
-At first, they might be uncomfortable with the new place, so better make sure they don’t escape.
+At first, they might be uncomfortable with the new place, so better to make sure they don’t escape.
 Keep your cat in one room and be patient before you let them roam the rest of the house.
 Make sure all doors and windows that lead outside are closed.
 You most certainly don’t want your stressed cat to run away and get in trouble.
 Time will help your cat settle and warm up to your new house.

 Once curiosity is obvious, let the cat explore